-- 14.22.
-There is £3.2M in the programme to improve the energy efficiency of council housing as part of the Social Housing Decarbonisation Fund.
-The project is to retrofit 110 council homes and will focus on reducing the heating demand of some of the Council's most poorly insulated homes by using external wall insulation, loft insulation, improved glazing, energy efficient lighting, draught proofing and ventilation improvements. - 14.23.
+- 15.24.
 As part of the Airport Business Park, the new Launchpad Innovation Centre has opened.
 Environmental sustainability is core to the design of this building.
-The design and construction has achieved the highest standards of environmental performance, making it the first council-owned building to achieve Building Research Establishment Environmental Assessment Method (BREEAM) Outstanding Certification. - 14.24.
+The design and construction has achieved the highest standards of environmental performance, making it the first council-owned building to achieve Building Research Establishment Environmental Assessment Method (BREEAM) Outstanding Certification. - 15.25.
 The other construction works at the Airport Business Park have been delivered by contractors appointed through an Official Journal of the European Union (OJEU) compliant procurement process.
 As part of this, the Council and Henry Boot Developments Limited have defined the standards they expect contractors to achieve.
-Building Research Establishment Environmental Assessment Method (BREEAM) Very Good has been adopted as the minimum standard for buildings and BREEAM Excellent will initially be targeted for all developments (albeit this will need to be considered in the context of overall development viability). - 14.25.
+Building Research Establishment Environmental Assessment Method (BREEAM) Very Good has been adopted as the minimum standard for buildings and BREEAM Excellent will initially be targeted for all developments (albeit this will need to be considered in the context of overall development viability). - 15.26.
 Across the Airport Business Park there has been considerable investment in walking and cycling infrastructure ensuring connectivity with the wider network and through to Rochford station.
 An S106 contribution will ensure that the park is served by public transport.
-The site also benefits from sustainable drainage solutions and there has been considerable investment in planting. - 14.26.
-Where building refurbishments are undertaken, and particularly through projects delivered through the Property Refurbishment Programme, the Council is taking measures to upgrade the energy efficiency of its operational buildings with a specific focus on measures that reduce energy consumption and reduce energy loss.
+The site also benefits from sustainable drainage solutions and there has been considerable investment in planting.